peerlibrary/peerlibrary/README.md

 You are not running `mrt` in the top-level directory of PeerLibrary.
 This is a [bug in Meteor](https://github.com/meteor/meteor/issues/1655).

+If you notice that `mrt` command disappeared is this because you probably updated Meteor.
+You have to reinstall Meteorite (`npm install -g meteorite`).

 ### Debug mode ###

 To run PeerLibrary in the debug mode, you can run it with debug settings: